 BA, MA (ALBERTA), PHD (TORONTO)

 Dr. Narine has written extensively on the Association of Southeast Asian Nations (ASEAN) and other institutional arrangements in the Asia Pacific.
-He has also written on Canadian foreign policy in the Middle East, humanitarian intervention and normative change in the international system.
-Dr. Narine has published one book (Explaining ASEAN -2002) and is currently work on two other books, as well as numerous articles related to shifting balances of power in the global community.
-His academic interests include the politics and history of the Asia Pacific, the Middle East, and Canadian foreign policy
+He has also written on Canadian foreign policy in the Middle East, humanitarian intervention, and normative change in the international system.
+Dr. Narine has published two books (Explaining ASEAN, 2002 and The New ASEAN in Asia Pacific and Beyond, 2018) and is currently working on one other book re: Canada’s relations with China, as well as numerous articles related to shifting balances of power in the global community.
+His academic interests include the politics and history of the Asia Pacific, the Middle East, and Canadian foreign policy.